Conservatoria delle Coste: Mission

-Sardinian coasts are composed by cliffs, islands and sand dunes, which are the result of geology, weather conditions and exposure to the ever-pounding sea.
+Sardinian coasts are composed of cliffs, islands and sand dunes, which are the result of geology, weather conditions and exposure to the ever-pounding sea.
 The agency manages some of the most beautiful locations belonging to the Sardinian historical and cultural heritage: lighthouses, harbours, towers and past archaeological sites.

 The Conservatoria acquires the most fragile and delicate territories by donations, by pre-emption in or, from time to time, by direct purchase.
-After ensuring all the restoration work, the Conservatoria can manage the areas by itself or entrusts the management to local authorities or other local groups or organisations.
-The Conservatoria determinates how the sites should be managed and what activities (such as agricultural or turistic activities) are compatible with its goals.
-The main objective of the Agency Conservatoria delle Coste is to ensure a sustainable development of coastal areas through an integrated management system and in particular the implementation of the Integrated Coastal Zone Management in Sardinia coastal areas under the institutional framework of the International Protocol and the European Union recommendation on coastal management.
+After ensuring all the restoration work, the Conservatoria can manage the areas itself or may entrust the management to local authorities or other local groups or organisations.
+The Conservatoria determines how the sites should be managed and what activities (such as agricultural or touristic activities) are compatible with its goals.
+The main objective of the Agenzia Conservatoria delle Coste is to ensure sustainable development of coastal areas through an integrated management system and in particular the implementation of the Integrated Coastal Zone Management in Sardinia coastal areas under the institutional framework of the International Protocol and the European Union recommendations on coastal management.